MicrosoftDocs/azure-stack-docs/AKS-Hybrid/supported-kubernetes-versions.md

 ## Release and deprecation process

-You can reference upcoming version releases and deprecations on the [AKS Hybrid Kubernetes Release Calendar](#aks-kubernetes-release-calendar).
+You can reference upcoming version releases and deprecations on the [AKS Kubernetes Release Calendar](#aks-kubernetes-release-calendar).

 For new minor versions of Kubernetes: